Fine Art Emporium - Ship Portraits, Marine Art and Nautical Antiques

 -

 Note: This painting is surely of the best works produced by William G. Yorke which is in a Private Collection.
 It shown a lively sea, great detail and a very well done execution overall.
 The "Orpheus" was commanded by Capt.
 Laban Howes.
-Click on image to enlarge.
-Photo Copyright is with the owner of the painting.
+Click here or on the image to see larger illustrations.

 Image of Weyts Painting

 Note: A typical composition by the artist with a large view of the ship in the mouth of the Schelde with Flushing in the background.
-This painting has been previously in the collection of a famous family of Shipbuilders in Bath, Maine.
-Click on the image to see a larger illustration.
+Click here or on the image to see larger illustrations.
 Photo Copyright is with the Fine Art Emporium.

 Image of Petersen Picture

-Heinrich Petersen - Ship Portrait of the Canadian Brigantine " G Wheel Wright" from Nova Scotia, painted ca. 1865 - the vessel under slightly reduced sails at sea, a second view of the ship can be seen in the left background – signed "H. Petersen" - Oil on canvas - 47 x 65 cm (18 1/2 x 25 1/2 in.) – The Halifax Collection
+Heinrich Petersen - Ship Portrait of the Canadian Brigantine " G Wheel Wright" from Nova Scotia, painted ca. 1865 - the vessel under slightly reduced sails at sea, a second view of the ship can be seen in the left background – signed "H. Petersen" - Oil on canvas - 47 x 65 cm (18 1/2 x 25 1/2 in.) – North American Collection

 Note: The wooden brigantine *G Wheel Wright* was built in 1862 in Liverpool, Nova Scotia, Canada and measured 229 tons.
 The vessel was used for the Trans-Atlantic trade to Europe and for other routes.
 As usual with Heinrich Petersen this painting is from quality and execution really convincing.
-Click on the image to enlarge.
+Click here or on the image to see larger illustrations.

 Image of Pringle Painting

-John Balfour Pringle - Portrait of a Nova Scotia Barque under full sail, 1868 - the Bark is shown off the Aisla Craig – signed and inscribed "Greenock" - Oil on canvas - 48 x 76 cm (19 by 30 inch) – The Halifax Collection
+John Balfour Pringle - Portrait of a Nova Scotia Barque under full sail, 1868 - the Bark is shown off the Aisla Craig – signed and inscribed "Greenock" - Oil on canvas - 48 x 76 cm (19 by 30 inch) – Private Collection, Northern America

 Image of Yorke Painting

-William Howard Yorke - The Canadian full-rigged Ship "Monrovia" shown off the British Coast near Liverpool, ca. 1878 - an inbound view showing South Stack Lighthouse with Holyhead Mountain in the distance – signed "W.H.
-Yorke" - Oil on canvas - 60 x 90 cm (24 by 36 inch) – The Halifax Collection
+William Howard Yorke - The Canadian full-rigged Ship *Monrovia* shown off the British Coast near Liverpool, ca. 1878 - an inbound view showing South Stack Lighthouse with Holyhead Mountain in the distance – signed "W.H.
+Yorke" - Oil on canvas - 60 x 90 cm (24 by 36 inch) – Private Collection

-Note: This masterpiece by Yorke is - together with the Holm (see below) - the most impressive painting of this collection.
-Such large size works by Yorke are overall quite rare and furthermore it was executed in his early years with great care and detail.
-This painting has been in the family of the Captain until it "sailed" recently into the Halifax Collection, a copy of the ship`s log and letters from the captain are in the collection as well.
-Click on the image to enlarge the picture.
-Photo Copyright is with the Halifax Collection.
+Note: Large size works by Yorke are overall quite rare and furthermore it was executed in his early years with great care and detail.
+This painting has been in the family of the Captain until it came into a North American Collection.

 Image of Esposito Painting